Radhika: Back in school and learning the tools to become independentMay 31, 2022

 Radhika 14, lives in a home-based carpet weaving community in Jaipur, India.
 Despite the fact she enjoyed being a student, she was forced to drop out of school, because her father could no longer afford the school fees after losing his job at a factory in Delhi during the COVID-19 pandemic.
 Radhika’s village is one of the 55 GoodWeave Child Friendly Communities in north India, and Seema, a GoodWeave community facilitator, noticed that Radhika was at-risk of child labor.

 Photo caption: Rhadika at her village home.

 Seema encouraged Radhika to attend classes at GoodWeave’s Motivation and Learning Camp (MLC) in her village.
-MLC’s are designed to help children who are behind their age-appropriate learning levels to catch up and re-enter mainstream school.
-Radhika’s interest in the classes was apparent and resulted in improved learning outcomes.
-Soon after, Radhika convinced her parents to re-enroll her and her sisters in the local government school.
+MLCs are designed to help children who are behind their age-appropriate learning levels to catch up and re-enter mainstream school.
+Radhika had a keen interest in continuing her classes and convinced her parents to re-enroll her and her sisters in the local government school.

-Radhika says receiving an education is important for her and other girls’ independence in the future.
-She wants to become a teacher or, maybe, a GoodWeave facilitator.
+Radhika says receiving an education is important for her and other girls’ to be independent.
+She wants to become a teacher or, maybe, a GoodWeave community facilitator.

 Photo credit: © GoodWeave International